-There are many myths and misconceptions about marketing and it’s role in business.
-Some perceive marketers as highly creative and growth drivers.
-Conversely, others see them as ‘fluffy’ and lacking in commercial nous.
-Others also see marketers as champions of customers, yet expect them to make decisions based on judgement alone.
+There are many myths about the role of marketing.
+Some perceive marketers as customer champions, growth drivers and highly creative.
+Yet others see them as ‘fluffy’ and lacking in commercial nous.
 A glance at the back pages of many newspapers or online marketing posts also reveals a variety of different titles for the job of marketing director.
 Including customer, experience, digital, direct, brand, communications, commercial and so on.
 Thus it is no wonder there are differing and sometimes contradictory perceptions.
 All underlines that a successful marketing director requires a combination of skills and expertise.

 1. Explain, influence, manage and lead your colleagues